The Pools at Disney’s Polynesian Village Resort

 Hot Tub at the Polynesian’s Lava Pool

-A hot tub is available at the Lava Pool.
-It’s somewhat hidden in a cove of rocks toward the back corner of the pool.
+The lava pool has a hot tub, which is hidden in a cove of rocks toward the back corner of the pool.

 Here is a photo of the hot tub in relation to the pool area.